-These 600kW heat pumps, like all other heat pumps, will emit no carbon dioxide on site.
-Because heat pumps avoid the need for combustion they will also issue no nitrogen dioxide, nor sulfur dioxide or any other gas or particulate matter in Southwark.
+These 600kW heat pumps, like all other heat pumps, emit no carbon dioxide on site.
+Because heat pumps avoid the need for combustion they also issue no nitrogen dioxide, nor sulfur dioxide or any other gas or particulate matter in Southwark.

 Heat pumps use electricity which may be generated from renewable electricity or from fossil fuel sources.
 The CO2 released at power stations is sometimes attributed to use of electricity for heating to imply that use of heat pumps is not entirely low carbon heating.
 However, the electricity generated for the National Grid has a dramatically reduced carbon factor now that coal fired generation is largely phased out and wind generated electricity is making an increased contribution.

 The electricity supplied to the heat pumps in Southwark will take advantage of Demand Side Management algorithms to match the use of electricity to times of excess supply where this can be achieved without compromising the heating or cooling requirements in the building.